Evaluating Multilingual Long-Context Models for Retrieval and Reasoning: Introduction

 Current methods for evaluating long-context LLMs primarily focus on English text.
 This has led to a severe lack of insights into their performance across diverse languages.
 Evaluating multilingual performance is crucial, not only for informing the development of effective models that serve diverse communities \cite{lai-etal-2023-chatgpt, ahuja-etal-2023-mega}, but also for developing safer models as research suggests that LLMs tend to generate more unsafe and irrelevant responses to malicious prompts in lower-resource languages \citep{shen2024language}.
 However, there is a notable lack of multilingual benchmarks hindering our understanding of how long-context LLMs perform across different linguistic contexts.

 To address this gap, we present the first comprehensive study of long-context LLMs in multilingual settings leveraging evaluation frameworks relying on synthetic tasks \citep{mohtashami2023landmark,chen2023extending,liu2024lost,gkamradt,reid2024gemini,claude3}.
-Although the task is partially synthetic, we create a new dataset\footnote{The dataset will be made available for facilitating further research.} consisting of naturally occurring text and human translated data, making the setup as close to real-world setting while creating a controlled environment for comparing model performance across languages.
+Although the task is partially synthetic, we create a new dataset -- \texttt{mLongRR}\footnote{The code is available at \url{https://github.com/PortNLP/mLongRR}.} -- consisting of naturally occurring text and human translated data, making the setup as close to real-world setting while creating a controlled environment for comparing model performance across languages.
 In addition to retrieval tasks, we introduce a new reasoning task where the models not only need to retrieve relevant items but also compare them with each other.
 For this, the models must keep track of these items in a long-context scenario, allowing us to analyze the models' reasoning capabilities.

 We conduct a systematic evaluation of six different LLMs across five languages of varying resource levels.
-Our research aims to answer the following two questions: (1) How do the long context capabilities of LLMs compare in retrieval and reasoning tasks in multilingual contexts?
-(2) Are there significant performance differences between LLMs in multilingual contexts?
+Our research aims to answer the following two questions:

+(1) How do the long context capabilities of LLMs compare in retrieval and reasoning tasks in multilingual contexts?